tudat-team/tudatpy-examples/README.md

 ### Static code

-Otherwise, you can clone this repository, open the examples on your favorite IDE, and install the `tudatpy-examples` conda environment.
+Otherwise, you can clone this repository, open the examples on your favorite IDE, and install the `tudat-space` conda environment.

 More instructions are reported in the guides hosted on [Tudat Space](https://tudat-space.readthedocs.io/en/latest/).